-The Royal Bank of Canada (RBC) recently released economic report shows that the government's decision to maintain the number of immigrants for the next 3 years is the right one.
+The Royal Bank of Canada (RBC) economic report just released shows that the government's decision to maintain the number of immigrants for the next 3 years is the right one.

 However, in the long term, Canada still needs more people to stabilize the country's age structure and maintain a stable economy.
 The report points out that the current annual immigration rate in Canada is about 1.3% of the population, but it cannot stabilize the age structure because it needs to be at 2.1%.
 The Canadian government has also announced an immigration policy for the next 3 years, in which it will accept about 485,000 new people in 2024 and 500,000 people for each of the two years 2025 and 2026.
 RBC's report assesses this as a pause in the model of increasing the number of immigrants with each policy update.

 The report recommends that the Canadian government address two issues in parallel.
-First, it should not limit the temporary population, as this could reduce the resources available to support the transition to permanent residence, who have contributed, and will continue to contribute, to Canada’s economic growth.
-Second, it should have a strategy for selecting immigrants and temporary residents that is diverse and not limited to highly educated occupations.
-This would contribute to a strong labour force and generate the benefits of current high immigration levels.
+First, it should not limit the temporary resident population because this could reduce the resources to support the transition to permanent residents - who have, are and will continue to contribute to Canada's economic growth.
+Second, it should have a strategy for selecting immigrants and temporary residents that is diverse and not limited to highly educated sectors.
+This would contribute to creating a rich labor force and generate the benefits of the current high immigration levels.

 Comment (0)